 Always work with an Agent you trust, regardless if they are “captive”, or “independent”.
 Find an Agent that is familiar with our business and willing to take the time to explain the protection you need for your situation, even if they can’t offer the policy themselves.
 We all like to save money, but you purchase insurance for protection.
 Make sure you understand how it works, before you need it!

-Basic insurance terminology and issues apply to many types of businesses and scenarios.
+These basic insurance terminologies and issues apply to many types of businesses and scenarios and should be kept in mind when insuring investment properties.
 A deductible is a deductible, for instance.
-However, in the world of real estate investing, some of the creativity that is required to make a deal happen, can throw many insurance people and companies into a spin.
-Lease-options, land contracts, and other acquisition strategies are common for us as real estate professionals, but not so common are the people we look to for proper advice and policy structure.
+However, in the world of real estate investing, some of the creativity that is required to make a deal happen can throw many insurance agents and companies into a spin.
+Lease options, land contracts, and other acquisition strategies are common for us as real estate professionals, but not so common are the people we look to for proper advice and policy structure.